 - Program your thermostat to 80 degrees when you are away at work or on vacation.
 You’ll need to wait for the house to cool down when you return home, but you’ll save money.

 - Cool just one zone for a pet left at home rather than the whole house.

 - Check the outdoor temperature in the evening; if it’s below 70 degrees, turn off the HVAC and open your windows to take advantage of nature’s free cooling overnight.

 - Set your central A/C to auto so the fan only runs when the system is cooling the house and shuts off once the desired temperature is reached.

 - Close curtains and lower shades during the day to reduce solar heating.

 - Pat yourself on the back!
 We hope you meet your goals, but even if you don’t, taking action to reduce energy usage means that you are saving money, reducing carbon emissions, and making your home smarter, greener and fitter.

 Setting a Goal in the Sense app is easy.
-Just navigate to Trends and tap the Goals card at the top.
+Just navigate to Dashboard and tap the Goals card at the top.
 To create a Goal, tap “Add new goal” at the top of the page.
 To track your whole-home usage, set the Goal for “usage.”
 You can set goals for various points in time, including by day, week, month, billing cycle (if you’ve already set your billing cycle in the Settings screen), or for “any point” in time.